back

 Length 79mm (first casting), 87mm (second casting), late 1940s to 1960, boxed in half dozens.

 POLICE GR paper labels.
-Colours: very dark blue on the first casting, a somewhat lighter dark blue on the second casting.
+Colours: dark blue or very dark blue (almost black on some models) on the first casting; on the second casting, earlier models were black, followed by a somewhat lighter dark blue.

 No.14 Post Office Telephones Van